Snowflake-Labs/terraform-provider-snowflake/README.md

 ## Testing

+**Note: PRs for new resources will not be accepted without passing acceptance tests.**

 For the Terraform resources, there are 3 levels of testing - internal, unit and acceptance tests.

 The 'internal' tests are run in the `github.com/chanzuckerberg/terraform-provider-snowflake/pkg/resources` package so that they can test functions that are not exported.
 These tests are intended to be limited to unit tests for simple functions.